Mansi242401/SQL-Ecommerce-data-analysis/Traffic_source_analysis.md

 1. "gsearch": This likely indicates search traffic coming from Google, one of the most prominent search engines.

 2. "nonbrand": This indicates that the search queries driving this traffic are not specifically branded.
 In other words, users are searching for generic terms rather than branded product names or specific brands.
-These are a part of paid ad campaigns.
+These are a part of paid ad campaign.

 3. "brand": This indicates that the search queries driving this traffic are specifically branded.
 In other words, users are searching for specific brand names or branded product names.
+This is a part of paid ad campaign.

-4. If utm_source and utm_campaign are NULL and http_refere is 'www.gsearch.com' It suggests that traffic is coming from google search but not from a paid campaign
+4. If utm_source and utm_campaign are NULL and http_referer is 'www.gsearch.com' It suggests that traffic is coming from google search but not from a paid campaign.

+5. If all three parameters - utm_source, utm_campaign, http_referer, are NULL, it indicates that users are coming from direct typing the website.

 ## Stakeholder Requests <br>

 **1.(a) Site traffic breadkdown**<br>